 There are many different techniques and approaches to reflection, and because students process learning differently, it's important to vary the kinds of strategies you adopt in your programs or courses.
-Some students will benefit from groups being split into pairs for more intimate discussion, while others might prefer solo journaling before coming together for conversation or illustrating their thoughts and ideas in drawings.
+Some students will benefit from groups being split into pairs for more intimate discussion, while others might prefer sole journaling.

+while others might prefer solo journaling before coming together for conversation or illustrating their thoughts and ideas in drawings.